Rodef Sholom (San Rafael, California): History

 In 2009, Rodef Sholom received a Next Dor grant from Synagogue 3000 to develop its NITA program, led by Rabbi Noa Kushner.
 The program's name, NITA, comes from the Hebrew word meaning "we will grow," and aims to bring unaffiliated Generation X and Y Jews into a comfortable non-synagogue environment where they can "do Jewish stuff."
 The group meets for havdalah, hikes, storahtelling, and once-monthly kabbalat shabbat services.

 Religious school

-In 1944, the first Jewish organization in Marin was formed, the Marin Jewish Sunday School Association, which arose out of the need for standardized Jewish education within the community.
-Throughout the next few decades classes met at Marin Country Day School, Tamalpais High School, the International Order of Odd Fellows lodge, Scout Hall, and the San Anselmo Library.
+In 1944, the first Jewish organization in Marin was formed, the Marin Jewish Sunday School Association, which arose from the need for standardized Jewish education within the community.
+Throughout the next few decades classes met at Marin Country Day School, above the Tamalpais movie theater, The San Rafael military academy, Scout Hall, and the San Anselmo Library.
 On November 12, 1965, Rodef Sholom's Religious School building was dedicated.
 In 1967, vandals burned down Blumenfeld Hall, and some classes were held at Blessed Sacrament Church during the rebuilding.

 Brandeis Hillel Day School established its Marin campus in the facility in 1978.
 The school is accredited by the California Association of Independent Schools and the Western Association of Schools and Colleges, and affiliated with the Bureau of Jewish Education, RAVSAK, Northern California Jewish Community Day School Network, National Association of Independent Schools, and JESNA.